kurosakyth/inside/readme.md

     Pipenv:
         pip install pipenv
         pipenv install
+        pipenv install selenium
+        pipenv install pytest
         pipenv run python -m pytest (if this displays an error you must..) pipenv --python #pythonVersionInstalled
             pipenv update

-            pipenv install pytest (if no module of pytest found) pipenv install selenium

 To print in console a print(something) you should use the command pipenv run python -m pytest -s

-Always a file named 'tests' and inside the files.py made must contain the name 'test_'name'.py
+Always set the file name as 'tests' and inside the 'test_name'.py files format with the 'test_name():' methods.

 tests\conftest.py file must contains the following structure:

     import pytest
+    from selenium import webdriver
-    import selenium.webdriver
+    from selenium.webdriver.chrome.options import Options

+    # Set browser options to make it headless.
+    option = Options()
+    option.headless = False

+    # fixture where is set the chrome driver as default, implicit wait to 10, to return the driver and quit.
     @pytest.fixture
     def browser():
-            #Initialize the chromeDriver instance
-            b = selenium.webdriver.Chrome()
-            #Make its calls wait up to 10 seconds for elements to appear
-            b.implicitly_wait(10)
-            #Return the webdriver instance for the setup
+        driver = webdriver.Chrome(options= option)
+        driver.implicitly_wait(10)
+        driver.maximize_window()
-            yield b
+        yield driver
-            #Quit the webdriver instance for the cleanup
-            b. quit()
+        driver.quit()

-the test made on tests must contains this following structure (tests\test_name.py):
+The test made on tests must contains this following structure (tests\test_name.py):
     #This function uses browser from the conftest.py file as a fixture
     def test_basic_duckduckgo_Search(browser):
         #code